-The Docklands Light Railway plans for a Cable Car to cross the River from Greenwich to Blackwall were originally abandoned due to lack of funding support, people felt that a cable car would not be a good idea with the high winds often blowing down the Thames, yet later Boris Johnson London's then Mayor, ignored this fact and decided to go ahead so London now has a Cable car crossing between the Royal Docks near Canning Town and the Greenwich Peninsula, but people, especially elderly or the disabled are still apprehensive to use it, so it loses money.
+The Docklands Light Railway plans for a Cable Car to cross the River Thames from Greenwich to Blackwall were originally abandoned due to lack of funding support, people felt that a cable car would not be a good idea with the high winds often blowing down the Thames, yet later Boris Johnson London's then Mayor, ignored this fact and decided to go ahead so London now has a Cable car crossing between the Royal Docks near Canning Town and the Greenwich Peninsula, but people, especially elderly or the disabled are still apprehensive to use it, so it loses money.

 The pier at Blackwall and its famous Blackwall Stairs can be fully restored for little ships to call, once more, land adjacent to the stairs where 'Charringtons' old site once stood was developed by 'Ballymore Property Services' which includes an hotel and residential appartments.

 The 'first settlers' Monument arouses renewed interest in the early Settlement of Jamestown Virginia, funds will be needed to establish an historic archive centre where visitors can learn about the rematkable history of Blackwall and the 1st Settlers Monument, as well as to discover other notable historic sites. e.g. Shadwell, where Jane Randolph, the mother of Thomas Jefferon lived as a girl, she and her Mother attended St. Paul's Church, in Shadwell, East London.